 I don’t really want to narrow it down anymore because I’d love to visit so much of Australia.
 The tourist areas in Sydney, Kangaroo Island, the Great Barrier Reef, the nature, the wildlife, wine, food.
 There is so much to see and do in Australia that I’d have to plan the trip really well if it’s only a two week trip.
 The travel time alone from the United Kingdom is around 24 hours so that puts me off ever so slightly.
 Does anyone want to buy me business class flights to Sydney?!

 Kangaroo Island is one place that just looks so cool.
 It’s just off the west coast of Australia near Adelaide and it’s exactly what it says on the tin.
 Imagine playing around with hundreds of kangaroos!
 I’d probably try and throw in a trip to New Zealand in too, I’ve heard it’s just like Scotland (but with much nicer weather…).
 Sydney Harbour Bridge selfie coming soon (hopefully!).

-It seems like everyone has been to Thailand but I’ve never been.
+It seems like everyone has been to Thailand but I’ve never been (2018 EDIT: I’ve now been!
+Read about my trip here).
 It’s the go to place for travellers embarking on a gap year or extended travel but I’ve never had the chance to visit yet.
 Again I am kind of cheating by not narrowing it down.
 Thailand has so much to see and do, from sprawling cities to amazing beaches and modern architecture to 12th century temples.